JonathanReeve/sops/Colin/Cyber-bystanders.md

 On some social media sites you are prompted by a message warning that this content (usually a comment or a tweet) has been marked as offensive/harmful
 Examples of this include twitter

+### bystander intervention
+ - //insert stats from studies that outline how many people tend to comment on posts reporting/encouraging/discouraging the harfmul content versus what percent does nothing
+ - examples of offline bystander intervention
+    - best practices for intervening in street harassment

+ ### Restorative Justice

+ - define--metion that it is used in schools

+ - the importance of community building
+   - community building is a central pillar to making restorative justice work.
+THe fact that the entire community (not just those involved in confrontational behavior) will be involved in mediating and restoring situations means that there needs to be a certain level of comfort with conveining in restorative circles.
+FOr this reason schools employing restorative justice will have daily or weekly meetings/circles/discussions with students and faculty in order to foster comfort and standards for when there needs to be a restorative session
+   - restorative sessions allow for those who are affected by a harfmul interaction (beyond just the prepetrator and target) to discuss what was wrong with the behavior and gain a more thorough understanding of how this event should impact their understanding of acceptable norms and behaviors.

+   ### parallels between restorative justice community building and Kelty's 'recursive publics'
+   - the importance of not only speaking but also speaking about the techniques and conditions with which we speak